High Blood Pressure: Nutrition Tips

 Follow the recommendations below to include healthy fats in your diet.
 DASH recommends that a little less than a third of your total calories come from fats.
 And most of these calories should come from healthy fats such as vegetable oils, nuts, and fish.
 Very few calories should come from saturated fat, which is found in animal meat, dairy products, and processed foods.

-There is a link between eating salt and having high blood pressure.
-Lowering salt in the diet may prevent high blood pressure in those at risk for the disease and can help control high blood pressure.
+There is a link between eating sodium and having high blood pressure.
+Reducing sodium in the diet can prevent high blood pressure in those at risk for the disease and can help control high blood pressure.
 Limiting sodium is part of a heart-healthy eating plan that can help prevent heart disease and stroke.

 Eat fewer processed foods

 Cutting back on the amount of processed or refined foods you eat can help.
 These foods, such as canned and instant soups, packaged mixes, and snack items, don't have enough calcium, potassium, and magnesium—the very nutrients you need to help lower your blood pressure.
-And these foods usually are high in salt and high in bad fats.
+And these foods can be high in sodium, saturated fats, and trans fats.